FujitsuLaboratories/cattaz/README.md

 ### WYSIWYG editor

 Partially true.
 In traditional WYSISYG editors, you can edit predefined components in WYSIWYG.
 In this project, you can implement WYSISYG components.

-### Name

-You know ActiveX, which enables applications to run on web browsers.
-ActiveW is named after ActiveX.
-It enables application to run on Wiki pages.

 ## Related works